Appropriate Use of Data

 Employees who generate their own data should be trained in the software used for extraction and knowledgeable about the data source and data definitions.
 Employees may only use Durham Tech issued online resources (e.g., Microsoft OneDrive) to collect and/or store College data.
 Employees are prohibited from using personal accounts (e.g., Google, Dropbox, SurveyMonkey, etc.) to collect and/or store College data.
 Questions about appropriate use and interpretation of data should be directed to REAP and/or ITS.

 For data security, employees who share student or employee information internally must utilize the appropriate College resources (e.g., College-issued email, network shared folders, Microsoft OneDrive, KACE work order system).
-Employees are prohibited from using email to share confidential information and/or personally identifiable information (PII), including direct identifiers and indirect identifiers.
+Employees are prohibited from using email to share confidential information and/or personally identifiable information (PII).
+PII may include direct identifiers (e.g., Social Security numbers), a combination of indirect identifiers (e.g., birth date and address), or a combination of direct identifiers and indirect identifiers (e.g., student ID and birthdate).
 This prohibition extends to attaching documents containing confidential and/or PII; encrypted or password protected documents, including Microsoft Word and Excel files, are not secure.

-There are specific, sanctioned situations in which a College-issued ID number may be sent via email as part of an official College process (e.g., welcome emails to new students and employees, technical support, Campus Police and Public Safety communications, legal counsel review).
-In all other cases, if an employee must send a College-issued ID via email, the employee should not include other information that would personally identify students or employees.
+There are specific, situations in which a College-issued ID number may be sent via email as part of an official College process (e.g., welcome emails to new students and employees, technical support, Campus Police and Public Safety communications, legal counsel review).
+In all other cases, if an employee must send a College-issued ID via email, the employee should not include other information that would personally identify students or employees (e.g., name and student ID).

 This policy and its procedures is not intended to prohibit the use of third-party instructional tools such as publisher-provided platforms (e.g., Cengage Mindtap, Pearson MyLabs) and free online tools (e.g., FlipGrid, Quizlet, Socrative).
 Instructors who wish to use Google tools in instruction should request a ConnectMail account from ITS to use for this purpose.